qualifiedleads/xandr-ui/README.md

 This platform is an *additional* UI to the ~~Appnexus~~ Xandr console.
 It's built on top of the Xandr buy-side API (formerly called Appnexus)

-It helps media-buyers optimise campaigns based on [CPA](https://en.wikipedia.org/wiki/Cost_per_action) by automatically collecting the data via API and displays it in a Pivottable.
+It helps media-buyers optimise campaigns based on [CPA](https://en.wikipedia.org/wiki/Cost_per_action) by automatically collecting the data via API and displaying it in a Pivottable.

 ![Optimise your Xandr campaigns rapidly based on CVR](https://i.imgur.com/NLEiv6f.png) _fig.
 1 See Conversions, CPA, CTR, etc per placement from your Xandr campaigns.
 Blacklist under-performing campaigns with one click._